|

 Max, an 8-year-old Golden Retriever, was brought to a veterinary clinic for a routine checkup.

-His owner, Emily, had always assumed that at 8, Max was still a youthful dog, as he displayed a relatively high energy level.
+His owner, Emily, had always assumed that, at 8, Max was still a youthful dog, as he displayed a relatively high level of energy.

 However, after discussing Max’s age in human years, which is roughly equivalent to 56 years, Emily learned that Max was approaching senior status.